-Only minor erosion control for the mitigation areas was necessary during Year 2.
+Only minor erosion control for the mitigation areas was implemented during Year 3.
 Maintenance of the jute netting installed in DG-3A during site preparation was conducted on an as-needed basis.
 In addition, erosion of plant basins was addressed during regular maintenance activities.
+It should be noted that severe erosion occurred in December 2021 in the DG-3A mitigation area surrounding Altadena Drain.
+LACPW is working on design plans to redirect high intensity flows to the reservoir and repair the erosion; however, this work is still in the planning stage and was not implemented during Year 3.